jlpteaching/comparch/modules/gem5/_posts/2000-02-01-assignment0.md

 Please note that passing your configuration scripts to python will result in numerous confusing errors.
 You will need to pass your configuration script to the gem5 binary to run your simulation.
 To do that you will need to use the command line.
-Now, open a terminal and run the command bellow.
+Now, open a terminal and run the command below.
-**Remember**: We initially named our configuration script as `run.py`.
-If you have not done so, use any name you gave your configuration script instead of `run.py` in the command line.

 ```shell
 gem5 run.py